Most people infected with

 symptoms.
 In rare cases, infection can lead to inflammation of the brain (encephalitis), the spinal cord (myelitis), or the

-tissues surrounding it and the spinal cord (meningitis).
+tissues surrounding the brain and the spinal cord (meningitis).

 The time from infection to the appearance of symptoms (incubation period)